JanithT-Lboro/LearningML/NeuralNetwork/README.md

 I then tested this model on two test data points: [1 0 0] and [0 1 0].
 The model correctly gave [1 0 0] a confidence of 1.78% and [0 1 0] a confidence of 99.53%

-## Neural Network with One Hidden Layer
+## Neural Network (One Hidden Layer)
 See [Link](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/NN_withHiddenLayer.py) for my first implementation of a Neural Network with a single hidden layer from scratch.
 I created a non-linear dataset to test this on using 'make moons' from the Scikit library:
 ![dataset](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/images/Data.png)
 I was able to reach a loss of 0.06 using a learning rate of 0.01 over just 200 iterations.
 ![lossgraph](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/images/NN_with_hidden_cost.png)
+## Neural Network (One Hidden Layer) - slightly neater implementation
+See [Link](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/NN_4_alt.py) for a slightly altered implementation of the previous.
+It has the advantage of being more flexible to use for different purposes and overall easier to read and understand.